PatriciaCB1/Predicting_NBA_Outcomes/README.md

   - Regression analysis to assess the validity of features
   - Visualization of correlation between features and outcomes

+### Description of the Statistical Analysis

+For our initial statistical analysis we ran a multiple regression model on our data.
+For this we first removed any columns or data types that we felt would not effect the outcomes of the games or would create issues in running the regression.
+From there we used the statsmodels module in Python to get our OLS Regression Results data that gave us all of our statistical data on how the different columns and features related to the outcome of having the Home Team Win.
+What we found was there was multiple columns that had statistically significant effects on the outcomes of games such as Home Team Points, Away Team FGM, Home Team Rebounds, and Away Team Assists.
+By running this initial statistical analysis it gave us a good starting point of seeing what features had the most significant impacts on the Home Team Wins.

 ## Machine Learning Model

 ### Approach